• Skip to primary navigation

 • Ground pork – I used 225 grams (half a pound) of pork with a 5% fat content.

-• Streaky bacon – A 225 gram pack of streaky bacon in the UK normally contains 16 rashers of bacon, which is the perfect amount for this recipe.
+• Streaky bacon - A 225-gram pack of streaky bacon in the UK normally contains 16 rashers of bacon, which is the perfect amount for this recipe.
 Back bacon slices are larger, and you normally only get 8 to a pack.
 I prefer using streaky bacon because I find it crisps up better in the oven.
 If you do decide to use back bacon, you should stretch the rashers with the back of a knife and cut them in half so that you have enough to wrap around the sausage meat.

 • Egg – the egg helps bind the sausage meat together.
 I used a medium-sized egg.

-• Bread and milk – adds bulk and also helps bind the mixture.
+• Bread and milk - adds bulk and also helps bind the mixture.
 I used three medium-thick slices of white sandwich bread with the crust removed, and 3 tablespoons of milk.
 The bread should be soaked in the milk until all the milk has been absorbed and then squeezed to remove any excess milk.
-Once soaked and squeezed, the bread was about half a cup by volume.
+Once soaked and squeezed, the bread was about half a cup in volume.

-• Herbs and spices – this is a matter of preference.
-The sausage meat has plenty of flavour without any addiitionl herbs and spices.
-If you do want to spice it up here are my suggestions:
+• Herbs and spices - this is a matter of preference.
+If you do want to spice it up here are my suggestions.
+You could use these one their own or combine them to your own taste.

 • half a teaspoon of dried sage; or